phetsims/paper-land/docs/projects/microcontroller.md

 You will find demo projects using the micro:bit installed by default in Paper Playground in the *Creator* interface (or look in the directory `root/server/data/default-data`).

+!!! warning
+    You will need a good understanding of the code editor, specifications, and constraints of the microcontroller you are using!
+For example, when using micro:bit and MakeCode, you will find that you cannot sent rapid messages over UART if you are asking the micro:bit to change its LED Matrix every time new data is received.

 ## Walkthrough

 For a complete walkthrough using the micro:bit microcontroller, see the published [Instructables] (<https://www.instructables.com/Microbit-and-Paper-Playground-Integration-for-Enha/>) or [Hackster.io project](https://www.hackster.io/brfi7385/micro-bit-and-paper-playground-tangible-virtual-interfaces-184685).

+## Implementation Notes and Tips

+- If you're using a BBC micro:bit, then make sure to look at its [Bluetooth Specifications](https://lancaster-university.github.io/microbit-docs/resources/bluetooth/bluetooth_profile.html) to understand the structure of the data you are trying to send from or to Paper Playground.